Rajd33p/InstaUpload/readme.md

 user = Insta(username, password) # Create a object of the class

-user.Login() #calling the Login method from the calss
+user.Login() #calling the Login method from the class

 data = {
     "PATH": "Path(user double slashes like c:\\Desktop\\something)",